TickTeam/guide-tt/ticktick_web_app/how_to_close_a_list.md

 1.Sign in TickTick on web.

-2.In the Lists view click the downward arrow located near a list name.
+2.Click the “···” which is located near a list name.

 3.Select “Close” and click “OK” for confirmation.